isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

   - Expected Results: Something resembling the following Profile Editor appears: [Could Not Display Image](./assets/profileCreator.png)
 1. Name the Profile `Example Profile Name`, do not select a template, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
 Click the Save button.
   - Expected Results: You should see a success dialog, and then get returned to the `Profiles Tab`, where the new profile should be visible.
-1. Go to the Profile Mapping tab and click the `Add` button.
-1. Select `Document` for the SharePoint Content Type and select `Example Profile Name` for the `Laserfiche Profile`.
-Click the floppy disk icon to save.

 #### Test Profile Error Handling